Meet the UEFA Women's Champions League group contenders

 UEFA coefficient ranking (end of 2021/22): 37

-How they qualified: Portuguese champions; W9-0 vs Hajvalia, W2-1 vs Twente, W? agg vs Rangers
+How they qualified: Portuguese champions; W9-0 vs Hajvalia, W2-1 vs Twente, W5-3agg (aet) vs Rangers

 Last season: Group stage